intranda/goobi-viewer-connector/README.md

 # Goobi viewer - Connector
 > Connector application as part of the highly flexible digital library framework - made by the Goobi developer team

-## Connector for the digital library framwork
+## Connector for the digital library framework
 The Goobi viewer connector provides several connectivity methods to the indexed data content of the Goobi viewer.
 Currently the connector supports two ways to let other machines communicate with the Goobi viewer:

 ### OAI-PMH
 The embedded OAI-PMH connector provides a standard OAI interface for harvesters.
-Dependend of the configuration it offeres the following formats for receiving the content:
+Dependent of the configuration it offers the following formats for receiving the content:

 - METS/MODS
 - Dublin Core